The one anastomosis gastric bypass is also called the mini gastric bypass or single anastomosis gastric bypass.

 - Stomal dilation – a widening at the join between stomach and small bowel.
 You may feel loss of restriction and be able to eat more.
 This can be fixed by narrowing the opening with stitches endoscopically (via a scope placed through the mouth).
 Occasionally, this may require revisional surgery.

 - Internal hernia (<1%) – bowel may get trapped in a space created during the formation of the gastric bypass.
 This may cause a blockage of the small bowel (obstruction) or lead to a lack of blood supply to the small bowel (strangulation).
 This is an emergency.
 You must go to your local hospital immediately if you have significant abdominal pain lasting more than one hour, with or without vomiting.

 - Bile reflux (<1%) – bile (fluid produced by the liver to help in digestion of fatty foods) may go up the oesophagus and cause symptoms similar to that of acid reflux/heartburn.
 This can be treated with medications.
 Occasionally, this may require revisional surgery.

-- – a cluster of symptoms including /vomiting, rapid heartbeat, sweating, flushing, light-headedness, abdominal cramps, and diarrhoea.
+- Dumping syndrome – a cluster of symptoms including nausea/vomiting, rapid heartbeat, sweating, flushing, light-headedness, abdominal cramps, and diarrhoea.
 This is due to eating too much or eating foods high in sugar.
 This can be fixed by modifying your eating habits.